 What are toxic backlinks, and how do you avoid them?

-If you are wondering how to find toxic backlinks, then we’re here to tell you about it.
+If you are wondering how to find toxic backlinks with a technical SEO audit, then we’re here to tell you about it.
 Website proprietors are frequently taken aback when they discover that they want more rather than the highest quality.
 Although theoretically, each backlink you receive is a vote of confidence and trust in your website, links from high-domain ranking sites will yield the best results.

 It’s possible that it wasn’t the best idea after all.
 Links from low-authority or spammy sites may be ineffective in the short term, but they may also negatively impact your rankings over time or result in search engine penalties.